radwa-sdik/radwa-sdik/README.md

 </p>

 - 🏢 A Junior .Net Full Stack web developer
-- 🎓 A third year student @ the faculty of Computing and Data Science (alexandria)
+- 🎓 A fourth year student @ the faculty of Computing and Data Science (alexandria)
 - 👨‍💻 Constantly learning and exploring new technologies to improve my skills
-- 💬 Have experince with <strong>C#, SQL Server and Asp.net Core</strong>
+- 💬 Have experince with <strong>C#, SQL Server, EF, Asp.net Core and Angular</strong>

 ### Contact Me :